Punktum-dk/epp-service-specification/README.md

 - production
 - sandbox

-Updates to both environments are announced via the tech-announce mailing list.
+Updates to both environments are announced via our statuspage.

 Please see the [information page][DKHMMAIL] for details on subscribing etc.